How to prove content drives sales?

 - Which measures reflect consumer behaviors rather than outputs or attitudes?
 Behavioral measures often reveal the most.

-Over time, your team will learn to develop hypotheses about why content marketing analytics are moving up or down.
+Over time, your team will learn to develop hypotheses about why content marketing analytics is moving up or down.
 Once you have come up with multiple hypotheses to test, run A/B tests and experiments to find answers to questions like these:

 - Do better headlines drive more clicks?
 Which words add the most power?